litentry/litentry-docs/src/introduction/tokenEconomy.md

 #### Request Finalization:

  Once the node has validated the request a data request event is triggered, the off-chain worker starts to request the specified data from external storage, once the data is received, it is sent as an http request back to the data buyer.
-A fee is paid to the identity owner <mark>and its related data origin *I have no idea what the related data origin is*</mark>, Litentry will earn a small administration fee.
+A fee is paid to the identity owner <!--<mark>and its related data origin *I have no idea what the related data origin is*</mark> just delete the related data origin-->, and Litentry will earn a small administration fee.

 ## Incentivization